 - it is important that you do not only address (potential) conflicts and contradictions, but do so in a constructive way directed to discuss and solve.
 Handle a style of leadership that is focused on addressing and solving.

-Here are the management characteristics that prevents conflicts, they do not weed them out but keep them to a minimum:
+Here are the management characteristics that prevent conflicts, they do not weed them out but keep them to a minimum:

 - communicate clearly and openly;